 Two Vikings actually became kings in England, in the 11th century, and the French Normans were also descended from the Vikings.
 Their influence on Europe was incredible: take a look a the map below to see the areas where the Vikings formed settlements and conducted raids.

 You can see from the map below that they reached as far south as North African, as far west as Greenland, and as far east as Iran.

-During these raids, and later, during Viking settlements, Scandinavian DNA was spread through intermarriage, and probably even rape (unfortunately sexual violence continues to be a byproduct of conflict).
+During these raids, and later, during Viking settlements, Scandinavian DNA was spread through intermarriage, and probably even through violent means.

 It might seem strange that DNA from this time period could still show up in an autosomal DNA test in the 21st century.
 However, if you consider that in certain communities, there was a very high amount of Scandinavian DNA to begin with, it doesn’t seem so strange that there are still many people with DNA from this region that originated with the Vikings.